netxms/netxms-doc/admin/data-collection.rst

 :guilabel:`Disabled`, :guilabel:`Not Supported`.
 Server will collect data only if the status is :guilabel:`Active`.
 If you wish to stop data collection without removing :term:`DCI` configuration and collected data, the :guilabel:`Disabled` status can be set manually.
-If requested parameter is not supported by target node, the :guilabel:`Not Supported` status is set by the server.
+If requested metric is not supported by target node, the :guilabel:`Not Supported` status is set by the server.